MrApplejuice/memprize-nijmegen/README.md

 ![Example of the web version](doc/webversion.png)

+See below for details how to run the web version.

 ## The original Psychopy version

 (Dutch only)

 ![Example of the psychopy version](doc/psychopy-screenshot1.png)

 The original version of the experiment for testing the spacing algorithm.
+See below for details how to run the web version.

 ## Citation

-Please cite our submission as follows:
+To cite this software in your publications, you can use the [CITATION.cff file through GitHub](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-citation-files) page or the following reference:

 > van den Broek, G. S. E., Gerke, P. K., Albers, A. M., Berkers, R., van Kesteren, M., Konrad, B., & Müller, N. (2023).
 Memprize Submission by Team Radboud University (Version 1.0) [Computer software]. https://github.com/MrApplejuice/memprize-nijmegen

-## Steps for running
+## Steps for running the original Psychopy version

 Required software: